CHICAGO ERB'S PALSY LAWYERS

 The compensation in a lawsuit for Erb’s palsy is based on the following:

-- Costs of physical therapy, surgeries, adaptive equipment, counseling, etc.
+- Costs of physical therapy, surgeries, adaptive equipment, counseling, and other related medical expenses

 - Lost wages